escamoteur/web_gpu/README.md

 - [] add iOS
 - [] add MacOS
 - [] add Linux
+- [] add a way to render Text.
+My current idea would be to render Text using Flutter onto a canvas and pass that down as texture to WebGPU
 - [] design Widgets that let you use GPU in Flutter
 - [] write examples and documantation